sunilgknair051/Randomise_circles/README.md

-# Randomise_circles
+# Random
-A simple randomize algo for circles in an area.
+A simple randomize algo for circles or points in an area.